davidius81/cisb/Repositories/GIT-like/gitflow-workflow.md

 ###Brief Workflow

-1. Code are checkout from Master Branch to create a feature branch.
+1. Code are checkout from Master branch to create a feature branch.
 2. Developer are working on this new feature branch.
 3. When ready, the code will be commit to the release branch.
 4. Release branch will be promoted to the master and tagged with the release number.